 I have taken courses at other colleges.
 Will credit coursework completed at other institutions transfer and apply to a post-baccalaureate program?

-Courses from an institution other than Northwestern University may not be transferred to satisfy requirements, except for students admitted to the Premedicine and Professional Health Careers program, and the CPA Preparation program.
+Courses from an institution other than Northwestern University may not be transferred to satisfy requirements, except for students admitted to the Premedicine and Professional Health Careers program, and the CPA Accounting program.

 How can I apply for a post-baccalaureate program?

 Students who wish to pursue a post-baccalaureate program at Northwestern University School of Professional Studies apply for admission using the post-baccalaureate program application.
 If your goal is to apply to graduate or professional programs, we recommend you examine the admissions requirements of the programs you are considering to inform your selection of courses for your post-baccalaureate program.

 The School of Professional Studies accepts applications on a rolling basis; meaning you can apply for any term.
 Please view the Admission page for application deadline information.